Swirt/typertools-src/README.md

   (There may be problems with some portable or lightweight builds)

 ## Installation Guide
+# If you download from the source code :
 ### Prerequisites

 - Ensure you have Node.js installed on your system.
 You can download it from [Node.js official website](https://nodejs.org/).